 Learn how to implement fair employment practices

-Employers and HR can use this guide to review and make necessary improvements to your organisation’s employment practices in preparation for the upcoming Workplace Fairness Legislation (WFL) and the Tripartite Guidelines on Fair Employment Practices (TGFEP).
+Employers and HR can use this guide to review and make necessary improvements to your organisation’s employment practices in preparation for the Workplace Fairness Legislation (WFL) and the Tripartite Guidelines on Fair Employment Practices (TGFEP).
 This page will be updated whenever more information and resources are available.

 Use the following to ensure your recruitment practices and grievance handling policies/procedures are ready: